OREGON DISTRICT ATTORNEYS

 Community Engagement

 It’s a fact.
-All the police and prosecutors in the world can’t make a community safe if the
+All the police and prosecutors in the world can’t make a community safe if the citizens are not engaged in an active partnership with law enforcement.
+Oregon DAs understand this and strive to foster strong relationships with the community in many ways.

 DAs love to get feedback from the people they represent and protect.
 It’s not uncommon to find your DA speaking at a community meeting, or even visiting with constituents at a local coffee shop.
 If you are interested in having your DA speak to your group, contact your local district attorney.